liviux/k8s-cluster-oci-rpi4/README.md

 # 2. Raspberry Pi4

-This section is for the RPI4 part of the cluster.
+This section is for the Raspberry PI 4 (RPI4) part of the cluster.

 ## Requirements